 The number of couples struggling with infertility is on the rise like never before.
 In your practice, you’ve likely already met at least one person seeking nutritional support for pre-conception or pre-natal nutrition.
 One of the leading causes of infertility in women is Polycystic Ovarian Syndrome (PCOS).

-It’s estimated that 8-10% of women of reproductive age struggle with this hormonal disorder.
+It’s estimated that 8% to 10% of women of reproductive age struggle with this hormonal disorder.
 PCOS is shockingly common, and in many cases, women who have been diagnosed must seek out special treatment when they want to become pregnant.

 In addition to irregular periods, there are four common concerns of women with PCOS that will often lead them to seek nutritional support: